 Soon after, the administrator for a private Facebook group called “Humans for Humans” invited us to join.
 The group is made of storytellers from other active “Humans of” pages so everyone can stay in touch.
 It’s been incredibly helpful to be connected to a larger community of image-makers and interviewers doing something similar yet different than us.
 We ask each other for advice about interviewing, editing, exhibiting, collaborating with companies, building books, and highlighting amazing humans from Dublin and Amsterdam to Minneapolis and San Antonio.

 A year after HOSTL launched, private messages came in from companies and organizations asking if we could do this same type of storytelling by generating paid content and sharing some of it with our growing audience.
 We received our first ask in May 2015 to do a collab with the Ferguson Commission, which was looking for a storytelling component as they built their report, Forward Through Ferguson: A Path Toward Racial Equity.
 We ended up interviewing all 16 commissioners as well as community members who spoke to Youth at the Center, Justice for All, Racial Equity, and Opportunity to Thrive.
-Other companies reached out over the years for interested and challenging storytelling asks, and after sharing on HOSTL, we uploaded many to our Collaborations page here.
+Other companies reached out over the years for interesting and challenging storytelling asks, and after sharing on HOSTL, we uploaded many to our Collaborations page here.

 Being a part of making these series gives us access to folks who we may not always be able to run into on the street.
 The more in-depth pieces we make take another level of planning, care, coordination, and more wear and tear on camera equipment.
 So it felt rewarding to know we could reinvest in HOSTL.